Advocating For Compensation After A Lyft And Uber Accident In Tacoma

 Ultimately, if you have been involved in a rideshare accident, your immediate goal should be to get medical attention.
 Once you have seen a doctor and received any necessary treatment, reach out to an attorney.
 In any auto accident claim, it is important to have strong legal representation to ensure that your rights to compensation are protected.
 Insurance companies, whether they represent Lyft, Uber, or another driver, are rarely willing to offer proper compensation after a collision.
 Instead of trusting them to be charitable, you should put your trust in a skilled and experienced attorney.

 Going into an auto accident claim on your own can be risky.
 Insurance companies employ crafty and smart insurance adjusters to review every claim that comes across their desk.
 They are trained to look for weaknesses in a claim, such as a missed doctor’s appointment, admission of guilt on social media, or unaccounted for medical bill.
 However, if you come to the table with a knowledgeable Tacoma auto accident attorney at your side, you will have a stronger shot at receiving compensation.

-At Pendergast Law, our firm has more than 40 years of experience representing accident victims, including those injured in rideshare accidents.
+At Pendergast Law, our firm has been representing accident victims for nearly 30 years, including those injured in rideshare accidents.
 We know the claims process front and back and are not afraid to take a case to court to get our clients the much-need compensation they deserve after a collision.
-If you or someone you loved was injured in a rideshare accident, reach out to our firm at (425) 228-3860 or toll-free at (888) 228-3860 for a free consultation.
+If you or someone you loved was injured in a rideshare accident, reach out to our firm toll-free at 888-539-9211 for a free consultation.